-The design for the $15,000 campaign was created by the Council’s in-house graphic design team.
+The design for the $15,000 campaign was created in-house by Wellington City Council designers.